vlang/v/vlib/vweb/csrf/README.md

 ## Security Considerations

 ### The secret key
 The secret key should be a random string that is not easily guessable.
 The recommended size is 64 bytes.

 ### Sessions
 If your app supports some kind of user sessions, it is recommended to cryptographically bind the CSRF-token to the users' session.
 You can do that by providing the name of the session ID cookie.
-If an attacker changes the session ID in the cookie, in the token or both the hmac will be different adn the request will be rejected.
+If an attacker changes the session ID in the cookie, in the token or both the hmac will be different and the request will be rejected.

 **Example**:
 ```v ignore